ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 - test_ping - ping ip address
 - test_curl - curl ip address
 - test_curl_dns - curl the DNS name
-- test_vpe_dns_resolution - verify the VPE name DNS name resolves to an IP address in the CIDR block of the cloud (this test does not actually access the right side.)
+- test_vpe_dns_resolution - verify the VPC virtual private endpoint (VPE) name DNS name resolves to an IP address in the CIDR block of the cloud (this test does not actually access the right side.)
-- test_vpe - exercise the resource using the vpe DNS name
+- test_vpe - exercise the resource using the DNS name and the resource specific tool (psql for postgresql)

 ## Transit gateway